Let's Go Jungle!: Lost on the Island of Spice

 Let's Go Jungle!: Lost on the Island of Spice is a joystick-mounted gun arcade game by Sega.
-The game was released on June 27, 2006.
 Players take the roles of Ben and Norah stranded on a jungle island which has been overrun by monsters.
-Each player must shoot the monsters with his or her machine guns while looking for rescue.
+Each player must shoot the monsters with their machine gun while looking for rescue.

 There is a version of the game called Let's Go Jungle!
 Special, in which players sit on a revolving seat with a large projection screen in front and another in back.
 This version also serves as a spiritual sequel to The House of the Dead 4 Special.

-A sequel, called Let's Go Island: Lost on the Island of Tropics, was released in mid-2011.
+A sequel, called Let's Go Island: Lost on the Island of Tropics 3D, was released in mid-2011.
 A spiritual sequel, Transformers: Human Alliance was released in 2014.